Zen4All/zencart_auto_installer/readme.txt

 Step 7.)
 Create your installer files.
 Step 8.)
 Modify the uninstall.sql, you will need the constant created in 4a and also any admin pages page_key

+--OPTIONAL--
+Step 9.)
+Modify all the values in the zencart_plugin.json.
+            ** This is not yet supported/approved by Zen-Cart.com **
+            My hopes are this will make it easier for moderation in the future

 Tips for installer files:
 --------------------